$5,000 reward after Texoma man’s disappearance

-Thirty three year old Richard Hitchcock was last seen in the Grandfield area on Saturday, November 9, and investigators now believe evidence may suggest he left Grandfield for Frederick.
+30-year-old Richard Hitchcock, of Altus, was last seen in the Grandfield area on Saturday, November 9, and investigators now believe evidence may suggest he left Grandfield for Frederick.

+Altus Police pinged his phone, though, which they said last hit off a tower just across the border in Texas.

-His wife last saw him on November 8, and said he told her he was going to a fish fry.
+His wife said she last saw him on Friday, November 8, and that he told her he was going to a fish fry.

 Investigators said a farmer gave Hitchcock a ride on that Saturday to a store in Davidson after he ran out of gas.